Bath Christmas Market: Top Stalls, Food and Festivities to Check Out

 So… Day Trip or Weekend Away?

-If you’re nearby, a day is enough to enjoy the market itself.
-If you’re travelling in or have never been to Bath, a weekend lets you:
+If you’re nearby Bath, a day is sufficient to enjoy the market itself.
+If you’re travelling from further afield or have never been to Bath, a weekend lets you:

-Either way, go with comfy shoes, layers, and some spare bag space.
+Either way, go with comfy shoes, layers and luggage space to spare.
 You’ll most probably need it.

 Bath Christmas Market, sincerely Christmassy...